tstadmin/TrendSoftTech-V2.0/content/index.md

     addressTwo: "Address 2:"
     addressTwoInfo: "Unit No: 301-302 NRT Tech Park Mangalagiri Bypass Amaravati-522503"
 serviceCards:
-  CTA: "READ MORE"
   list:
     - listItem:
         id: 1
         title: "Web Development"
+        link: "/services/webDevelopment/"
+        label: "read more Web Development"
         description: "A strong base in the field of website designing and development services made us one of the best Web Development Company spanned across."
+        CTA: "READ MORE"
     - listItem:
         id: 2
         title: "Ecommerce Development"
+        link: "/services/ecommerceDevelopment/"
+        label: "read more ecommerce Development"
         description: "We offer effectual and prosperous e-commerce web design, module development, plug-in & solutions for small.."
+        CTA: "READ MORE"
     - listItem:
         id: 3
         title: "Product Development"
+        link: "/services/productDevelopment/"
+        label: "read more product Development"
         description: "We proudly say we are among the best software product development companies because we have a best-in-class.."
+        CTA: "READ MORE"
     - listItem:
         id: 4
-        title: "Mobile App Development"
+        title: "Mobile Development"
+        link: "/services/mobileDevelopment/"
+        label: "read more mobile Development"
         description: "we offer full-cycle of mobile app development services including planning, design, integration, and management.."
+        CTA: "READ MORE"
     - listItem:
         id: 5
-        title: "UI/UX Design"
+        title: "Ui/UX Design"
+        link: "/services/uiUXDesign/"
+        label: "read more Ui UX Design"
         description: "No matter how powerful or innovative your application idea is, without a solid, well-thought user interface design,"
+        CTA: "READ MORE"
     - listItem:
         id: 6
-        title: "Digital Marketing"
+        title: "Testing"
+        link: "/services/testing/"
+        label: "read more testing"
         description: "our performance-based marketing plans will always deliver the results you pay for.Strategies built.."
-tabs:
-  list:
+        CTA: "READ MORE"
     - listItem:
-        id: 1
-        title: "Accessibility"
-        link: "/services/accessibility/"
-    - listItem:
-        id: 2
-        title: "Web Development"
-        link: "/services/webDevelopment/"
-    - listItem:
-        id: 3
-        title: "Ecommerce Development"
-        link: "/services/ecommerceDevelopment/"
-    - listItem:
-        id: 4
-        title: "Product Development"
-        link: "/services/productDevelopment/"
-    - listItem:
-        id: 5
-        title: "Mobile Development"
-        link: "/services/mobileDevelopment/"
-    - listItem:
-        id: 6
-        title: "Ui/UX Design"
-        link: "/services/uiUXDesign/"
-    - listItem:
         id: 7
-        title: "Testing"
-        link: "/services/testing/"
-    - listItem:
-        id: 8
         title: "Digital Marketing"
         link: "/services/digitalMarketing/"
+        label: "read more Digital Marketing"
+        description: "our performance-based marketing plans will always deliver the results you pay for.Strategies built.."
+        CTA: "READ MORE"
 AccessibilityTabs:
   list:
     - listItem: